 Below are a few recent accomplishments:

-• Amazon also takes civil action against these types of bad actors, and in December 2023 filed a lawsuit against the illicit refund organization REKK.
+- Amazon also takes civil action against these types of bad actors, and in December 2023 filed a lawsuit against the illicit refund organization REKK.
 REKK advertised across online forums and social media channels that, in exchange for a fee, it will lead individuals through a process to fraudulently obtain refunds for items ordered in the Amazon store, without needing to return the purchased product.
-Amazon teams then shared the news of the lawsuit directly in the online forums where these groups operate to send a clear message that this type of illicit behavior will be aggressively pursued.
+In June 2024, after additional internal investigation, Amazon filed an amended lawsuit identifying an individual in Lithuania, Domantas Radeckas, as REKK's principal operator.
+Amazon teams shared these updates directly in the online forums where these groups operate to send a clear message that this type of illicit behavior will be aggressively pursued.

 These actions hold bad actors accountable and show that Amazon will relentlessly pursue those who attempt to damage the integrity of our store and ultimately negatively impact our customers and selling partners.